 Nursing Professional Practice Committee

-Oversees nursing practice to ensure the delivery of safe, high quality, and evidence-based care consistent with Northwestern Memorial's Framework for Nursing Practice and Patient Centered Care Model.
-Monitors Exceptional Care dashboard metrics to ensure that annual goals for nursing are achieved.
-Recommends evidence-based practice changes to meet Exceptional Care goals.
-Oversees the work of the Nursing Peer Review Committee, the Nursing Policy and Procedure Committee and the Nursing Performance and Efficiency Committee.
+Oversees nursing practice to ensure the delivery of safe, high quality, and evidence-based care consistent with Northwestern Memorial's Framework for Nursing Practice and the Patient Centered Care Model.
+Monitors quality metrics to ensure that nurses can recommend evidence-based practice changes to meet quality metrics goals, oversee the work of the Nursing Peer Review Committee, the Nursing Policy and Procedure Committee and the Nursing Quality and Patient Safety Committee.
 Oversees the annual nursing taskforces developed to advance specific strategic goals.
 Reviews the hospital's written staffing plan bi-annually to ensure ongoing compliance with Staffing by Patient Acuity Legislation.

 Nursing Research & Evidence-Based Practice Committee

-Advances nursing research and evidence-based practice projects across Northwestern Memorial Hospital through education, metnoring, and the development of effective processes and support structures.
+Advances nursing research and evidence-based practice projects across Northwestern Memorial Advances nursing research and evidence-based practice projects across Northwestern Memorial Hospital through education, mentoring, and the development of effective processes and support structures.
 Participates in planning and executing the annual Nursing Research Symposium.
 Approves credentials of all nursing principal investigator candidates and makes recommendations to Northwestern University's Associate Vice President for Research.
 Reviews and approves all proposals conducted by nurses or that involve nurses as research subjects.

 Nursing Policy and Procedure Sub-Committee

 Reviews and implements Lippincott Nursing procedures in all nursing areas.
 Sends all updated, completed, reviewed policies and procedures to the Nursing Professional Practice Committee for approval.
 Reviews and revises nursing policies and procedures incorporating evidence-based practices as appropriate.